kruzda/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ### The Kubernetes API Server Certificate

-The `kubernetes-the-hard-way` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
+The public IP of the `kubernetes-api` load balancer will be included in the list of subject alternative names for the Kubernetes API Server certificate.
 This will ensure the certificate can be validated by remote clients.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Retrieve the public IP address of the `kubernetes-api` load balancer:

 ```
 lbname="kubernetes-api"